babylon - information @ a click Home | Product | Solutions | Customers | Support | Contact | Partners | News

 3. From the list of languages under Interface Language | Show Messages and Dialogs, select your preferred language.
 Click OK.

 Note that proper display of Chinese and Japanese requires Windows language support for these languages.
-This language support is an integral part of Windows 2000/XP.

 Babylon-Enterprise glossaries are collections of terms, definitions and information designed for use with the Babylon desktop software.